URBREATH/15-minutes-city/README.md

 All messages are written to `15min_logger.log`, in the `log` folder, with log rotation enabled.
 When the file reaches a defined size, a new log file is created and a small number of previous logs are kept as backups.

 Each entry includes the timestamp, log level, and message.
 The logger is configured once and reused across the application, replacing standard `print` statements to record the workflow.
+The logger is configured with a maximum file size of 10 MB and retains up to 3 backup log files.

-## Otput Folder Structure
+## Output Folder Structure

 Output directory is created at output_local_path.
 Inside it: